hcherewaty/space_rover/README.md

 - Error page message photo courtesy of Gravity (the movie)
 - Google fonts
 - Font awesome

+## Astro-phys.com Ephemeris API - Endpoint: http://www.astro-phys.com/api

+{
+  "date": 2086326.5,
+  "unit": "km",
+  "results": {
+    "mars": [
+      [
+        -168045229.22750974, // X Position
+        164411532.9003423,   // Y Position
+        80245103.26520184    // Z Position
+      ],
+      [
+        -1449448.751232047,  // X Velocity
+        -1150179.7595137728, // Y Velocity
+        -484397.75425069826  // Z Velocity
+      ]
+    ]
+  }
+}

+## NASA APOD API - Endpoint: https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY

+{"date":"2018-12-11","explanation":"Why does this galaxy have such a long tail?
+In this stunning vista, based on image data from the Hubble Legacy Archive, distant galaxies form a dramatic backdrop for disrupted spiral galaxy Arp 188, the Tadpole Galaxy.
+The cosmic tadpole is a mere 420 million light-years distant toward the northern constellation of the Dragon (Draco).
+Its eye-catching tail is about 280 thousand light-years long and features massive, bright blue star clusters.
+One story goes that a more compact intruder galaxy crossed in front of Arp 188 - from right to left in this view - and was slung around behind the Tadpole by their gravitational attraction.
+During the close encounter, tidal forces drew out the spiral galaxy's stars, gas, and dust forming the spectacular tail.
+The intruder galaxy itself, estimated to lie about 300 thousand light-years behind the Tadpole, can be seen through foreground spiral arms at the upper right.
+Following its terrestrial namesake, the Tadpole Galaxy will likely lose its tail as it grows older, the tail's star clusters forming smaller satellites of the large spiral galaxy.
+New: Instagram page features cool images recently submitted to APOD","hdurl":"https://apod.nasa.gov/apod/image/1812/Arp188Tadpole_HubbleMarquez_1150.jpg","media_type":"image","service_version":"v1","title":"Arp 188 and the Tadpole's Tail","url":"https://apod.nasa.gov/apod/image/1812/Arp188Tadpole_HubbleMarquez_960.jpg"}

+## Database Schemas

+## devSchema:
+CREATE TABLE devs (
+    id SERIAL PRIMARY KEY,
+    name VARCHAR(500),
+    image_url VARCHAR(500),
+    bio VARCHAR(1500),
+    email VARCHAR(500),
+    github VARCHAR(500),
+    twitter VARCHAR(500),
+    linkedin VARCHAR(500)
+);

+## planetSchema:
+CREATE TABLE planet (
+  id SERIAL PRIMARY KEY,
+  name VARCHAR(255),
+  image VARCHAR(255),
+  general_environment VARCHAR(15000),
+  day_length VARCHAR(255),
+  random1 VARCHAR(1500),
+  random2 VARCHAR(1500)
+);

 ## User Stories
 As a ____, I want ____ so that ____.